 Benches:

 Cllr Glendell stated that he needs confirmation of the number of benches that the Parish Council own; especially the dug - in fixed one on the sea front.
 He reported that all the benches have been inspected re their condition.
 Most are sound, one is damaged which he will repair, two have screw auger/anchors which have never been installed.
 Is a special tool required?
 Does KPC have one?
+Mark Walton said he would provide the information requested.

 Assets Register: Cllr Glendell stated that when he knows how many benches are KPC’s responsibility the Assets Register can be completed.